Kingdom of Iraq: Demographics

 The population estimate in 1920 was 3 million, with the largest ethnic groups being Arabs, Kurds, Assyrians, and Turkmens, with minorities of Persians, Yezidis, Jews, Mandaeans, Shabaks, Armenians, and Kawliyah.
 During the Iraqi Hashemite rule, Arab population began to expand at the expense of other ethnic groups both due to higher birth rates and government policies which preferred Arab Sunni minority over other ethnic and religious groups.

 In 1955, Iraqi population reached 6.5 million people.
 This was after the Iraqi Kingdom lost the most of its Jewish population following Operation Ezra and Nehemiah (some 130 thousand people) in 1951–1952.

 Government

 The Kingdom of Iraq was a constitutional monarchy with a King and prime minister.
 There was a parliament that consisted of two houses: Senate and the Chamber of Deputies.
 Members of the Senate were appointed by the King while members of the Chamber of Deputies were popularly elected.
 All legislation needed to be approved by the King after it was "submitted to each house".
 Iraq had universal male suffrage but women were not allowed to vote.
+The Kingdom of Iraq de jure utilized a parliamentary system with the prime minister serving as head of government, but the king slowly increased in having higher powers then the parliament over time.

+Iraq also had a centralised unitary system of government with British maintenance and support.